Southern Hemisphere: Continents and submerged continents

-The entire continental mainland is within the Northern Hemisphere; only the southern portion of Maritime Southeast Asia, including East Timor and most of Indonesia, plus the British Indian Ocean Territory and two out of 26 atolls of the Maldives, part of the Indian subcontinent in the Indian Ocean, are in the Southern Hemisphere.
+The entire continental mainland is within the Northern Hemisphere; only the southern portion of Maritime Southeast Asia, including Timor-Leste and most of Indonesia, plus the British Indian Ocean Territory and two out of 26 atolls of the Maldives, part of the Indian subcontinent in the Indian Ocean, are in the Southern Hemisphere.
 From the Equator (Latitude: 0°) to Pamana Island, Indonesia (Latitude: 11°00'S).